Orthographic Constraint Satisfaction and Human Difficulty Alignment in Large Language Models: Results

 \paragraph{Budget-Insensitive Small Models}

 The smallest variants (4B and 8B) exhibit budget insensitivity, maintaining flat performance across the tested range.
-Rather than engaging in deeper reasoning, these models generate redundant attempts or circular exploration.
-This pattern suggests a capacity threshold below which extended thinking becomes unproductive: these models may lack the representational capacity to decompose the constraint satisfaction problem into profitable sub-steps.
-Additional budget allocation provides no benefit when models cannot leverage it for meaningful computational progress.
+Without thinking mode, Qwen-4B produces zero valid words on 51\% of puzzles, a complete generation collapse absent from all proprietary configurations (Appendix~\ref{sec:strategy_profiles}).
+These models lack the representational capacity to decompose constraint satisfaction into profitable sub-steps, and additional budget cannot compensate.

 \paragraph{Paradoxical Degradation in Mid-Sized Models}